mjbhobe/dl-pytorch/Tutorial.md

 ```

 ### Creating our model
-You would normally create your Pytorch model by deriving your class from `nn.Module`, somewhat as follows:
+You would normally create your Pytorch model by deriving your model from the `torch.nn.Module` base class, somewhat as follows:

 ```python
 import torch